Code-Institute-Submissions/SnapCards/README.md

 Once options have been selected the player is brought to the game screen.
 Here there is a start button to start the game.
 This is here so that the player has time is see the modal tool tips that will be made to explain what the player is to do.
 Once they either close the tool tips of complete them they are free to press start and begin the game.

-The game starts with when the user clicks a modal that asks them to click to start whent hey are ready, this triggers the timer to start counting down.
+The game starts with when the user clicks a modal that asks them to click to start when they are ready, this triggers the timer to start counting down.
 From here the user can select cards by clicking on them.
 Each click of a card animates the element to display what is behind it.
 This flip of the card only last for 500ms, or upon clicking of a second card, they both stay flipped for 1 second, unless they match they will both revert back to their default positions.
 Matched cards will stay revealed for the duration of the game.

 Each click of a card will be counted as an attempt.
 This will be updated in the attempts counter on screen for the user to see.